Max Frisch: Influence and significance

 Jürgen H. Petersen reckons that Frisch's stage work had little influence on other dramatists.
 And his own preferred form of the "literary diary" failed to create a new trend in literary genres.
 By contrast, the novels I'm Not Stiller and Gantenbein have been widely taken up as literary models, because of the way they home in on questions of individual identity and on account of their literary structures.
 Issues of personal identity are presented not simply through description or interior insights, but through narrative contrivances.
 This stylistic influence can be found frequently in the works of others, such as Christa Wolf's The Quest for Christa T. and in Ingeborg Bachmann's Malina.
 Other similarly influenced authors are Peter Härtling and Dieter Kühn.
-Frisch also found himself featuring as a character in the literature of others.
-That was the case in 1983 with Wolfgang Hildesheimer's Message to Max [Frisch] about the state of things and other matters (Mitteilungen an Max über den Stand der Dinge und anderes).
-By then Uwe Johnson had already, in 1975, produced a compilation of quotations which he called "The collected sayings of Max Frisch" ("Max Frisch Stich-Worte zusammen").
-More recently, in 2007, the Zürich–born artist Gottfried Honegger published eleven portrait-sketches and fourteen texts in memory of his friend.
+Frisch also found himself featuring as a "character" in the literature of others.
+That was the case in 1983 with Wolfgang Hildesheimer's "Message to Max [Frisch] about the state of things and other matters" (Mitteilungen an Max über den Stand der Dinge und anderes).
+By then Uwe Johnson had already, in 1975, produced a compilation of quotations which he called "The collected sayings of Max Frisch" (Max Frisch Stich-Worte zusammen).
+More recently, in 2007, the Zurich–born artist Gottfried Honegger published eleven portrait-sketches and fourteen texts in memory of his friend.

 Adolf Muschg, purporting to address Frisch directly on the occasion of his seventieth birthday, contemplates the older man's contribution: "Your position in the history of literature, how can it be described?
 You have not been, in conventional terms, an innovator… I believe you have defined an era through something both unobtrusive and fundamental: a new experimental ethos (and pathos).
 Your books form deep literary investigation from an act of the imagination."
-Marcel Reich-Ranicki saw similarities with at least some of the other leading German-language writers of his time: "Unlike Dürrenmatt or Böll, but in common with Grass and Uwe Johnson, Frisch wrote about the complexes and conflicts of intellectuals, returning again and again to us, creative intellectuals from the ranks of the educated middle-classes: no one else so clearly identified and saw into our mentality.
+Marcel Reich-Ranicki saw similarities with at least some of the other leading German-language writers of his time: "Unlike Dürrenmatt or Böll, but in common with Grass and Uwe Johnson, Frisch wrote about the complexes and conflicts of intellectuals, returning again and again to us, creative intellectuals from the ranks of the educated middle-classes: no one else so clearly identified and saw into our mentality".
 Friedrich Dürrenmatt marvelled at his colleague: "the boldness with which he immediately launches out with utter subjectivity.
 He is himself always at the heart of the matter.
 His matter is the matter.
-In Dürrenmatt's last letter to Frisch he coined the formulation that Frisch in his work had made "his case to the world".
+In Dürrenmatt's last letter to Frisch he coined the formulation that Frisch in his work had made "his case to the world" ("seinen Fall zur Welt").